mbmontana785/MLB_Game_Predictor/README.md

 These features are derived from the perspective of the home team.
 For example, if the home starting pitcher's FIP is 4.93 and the away starting pitcher's FIP is 3.67, FIP_Diff will be -1.26.
 If the home team has won 73 games and the away team has won 59 games, Win_Diff would be 14.

+All the observations are from the 2021 and 2022 Major League Baseball seasons.
+Not every game is included, as we had to drop doubleheaders (further explanation on that in the notebooks) and games with missing data.

 ## Data Wrangling
 We scrape our data from [RotoGrinders](https://rotogrinders.com/), [FanGraphs](https://www.fangraphs.com/) and [Baseball Reference](https://www.baseball-reference.com/).